Flyrell/axios-auth-refresh/README.md

 ![Package types definitions](https://img.shields.io/npm/types/axios-auth-refresh)

 # axios-auth-refresh
-Library that makes it easy to implement automatic refresh of authorization tokens via axios [interceptors](https://github.com/axios/axios#interceptors).
+Library that helps you implement automatic refresh of authorization via axios [interceptors](https://github.com/axios/axios#interceptors).
 You can easily intercept the original request when it fails, refresh the authorization and continue with the original request, without any user interaction.

-What happens when the request fails is all up to you.
+What happens when the request fails dur to authorization is all up to you.
-You can either run a refresh call for a new authorization token or run some custom logic of your business.
+You can either run a refresh call for a new authorization token or run a custom logic.

 The plugin stalls additional requests that have come in while waiting for a new authorization token and resolves them when a new token is available.